Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

-For a lot of parents, their child’s desire to ride is what got them into horses, and they aren’t confident in knowing how to tell when their child is ready for a horse of their own.
+But for a lot of parents, their child’s desire to ride is what got them into horses, and they might not feel confident in knowing how to tell when their child is ready for a horse of their own.

 Instructors everywhere have stories of enthusiastic families buying a horse for their child too soon.
 These are usually not good stories.
 Finding out after you bought the horse that you are in over your head is a recipe to ruin your child’s confidence.